Zenlytic/zenlytic-docs/docs/4_data_modeling/94_field_filter.md

 ---|---
+"after 2021-02-03" | This is any date on or after 2021-02-03 "before 2021-02-03" | This is any date on or before 2021-02-03 "2021-02-03 until yesterday" | This is any date on or after 2021-02-03 up until the day before `current_date` in your warehouse.
+You can use any options listed in this syntax in the first or second slot here.
+The filter will take the beginning of the range of the first value (if it is a range), and the end of the range of the second value (if it is a range).
-"after 2021-02-03" | This is any date on or after 2021-02-03 "before 2021-02-03" | This is any date on or before 2021-02-03 "today" | This is any date that has the same day as current_date in your warehouse "yesterday" | This is any date that has the same day as the day before current_date in your warehouse "this week" | This is any date from the start of the current week (as defined in your [model](2_model.md)) to now
+"today" | This is any date that has the same day as current_date in your warehouse "yesterday" | This is any date that has the same day as the day before current_date in your warehouse "this week" | This is any date from the start of the current week (as defined in your [model](2_model.md)) to now